pranalitalla8/pharmaceutical-drug-price-prediction/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials │